ErlendBerntsen/freja/README.md

 This is used as an annotation on constructs that should be implemented in an exercise.
 It can be used on classes/interfaces, field variables, constructors and methods.
 This annotation currently has three members (attributes):
 * `int[] number`: This denotes the exercise number in which this construct should be implemented.
 The reason for this being an array of numbers is to be able to denote hierarchies in exercises.
 For example, exercise 1 might have two subexercises, which would be expressed with the arrays `{1,1}` and `{1,2}` respectively.
-* `CopyOption copyOption`: This gives different options for what to do with the annotated construct when generating the start code.
+* `CopyOption transformOption`: This gives different options for what to do with the annotated construct when generating the start code.
 For constructs that contain bodies (methods and constructors), the solution can be wrapped between special statements which can be targeted by this copy option.
 The different options are:
     * `REMOVE_EVERYTHING`: Removes everything, both the skeleton and the body of the construct.
   * `REMOVE_BODY`: Removes then entire body, while the skeleton is kept. **NOT IMPLEMENTED PROPERLY YET**
   * `REPLACE_BODY`: Replaces the entire body with some other code that is specified by the `replacementId` attribute.
   * `REMOVE_SOLUTION`: Removes only the solution from the body, while everything outside the marked solution will be kept, including the skeleton. **NOT IMPLEMENTED PROPERLY YET**
   * `REPLACE_SOLUTION`: Replaces only the solution with some other code that is specified by the `replacementId` attribute.

 * `String replacementId`: Specifies the id of the `ReplacementCode` annotation to use for replacing some code.
-This only need to be specified when the `copyOption` is set to `REPLACE_BODY` or `REPLACE_SOLUTION`.
+This only need to be specified when the `transformOption` is set to `REPLACE_BODY` or `REPLACE_SOLUTION`.

 **@ReplacementCode**